Music and mental health

 Words and music

-Engaging with song lyrics can help us get in contact with difficult feelings in a different way from usual3, sometimes offering us some hope when we don’t feel great!
+Engaging with song lyrics can help us get in contact with difficult feelings in a different way from usual, sometimes offering us some hope when we don’t feel great!
 However, we need to be aware that the opposite can also be true with some lyrics potentially being a little triggering.

 Sing along